threeport/user-docs/docs/architecture/overview.md

    is persisted, the request handler sends a notification to the appropriate controller/s through NATS Jetstream.
-1. If the request requires some compute infrastructure and/or managed services, the controller responsible for infrastructure services connects to the Infra Provider API to manage that.
+1. If the request requires some compute infrastructure and/or managed services, the controller responsible for infrastructure services connects to the cloud provider API to manage that.
 1. If the requests requires the deployment of a tenant workload, the controller responsible for workloads connects to the Kubernetes API to instruct its control plane to deploy the containerized workloads.